How to Overcome ADHD Paralysis: Strategies and Treatment Options

 2. What are the symptoms of ADHD paralysis?

-Symptoms of ADHD Paralysis can vary from person to person; however, some of the most common symptoms include overthinking, negative talk, low motivation, emotional dysregulation, brain fog, mental fatigue, avoidance, procrastination, restlessness, poor time management, and difficulty in organizing and prioritizing.
+Symptoms of ADHD Paralysis can vary from person to person; however, some of the most common symptoms include overthinking, negative talk, low motivation, emotional dysregulation, brain fog, mental fatigue, avoidance, procrastination, restlessness, poor time management, difficulty in organising and prioritising.

 Triggers of ADHD Paralysis include sensory overload, multi-tasking demands, social pressure, deadlines, changes in routine, emotional dysregulation, doubting your abilities, etc.